curityio/nonce-authenticator/README.md

     &prompt=login
 ```

-The following additional OpenID Connect parameters are used in this redirect.\
+The following additional OpenID Connect parameters are used in this redirect:
-It can be issued on a hidden iframe so that the end user experience is seamless.

 | Parameter | Description |
 | --------- | ----------- |